If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 If you don’t want to take a flight and enjoy the journey between the two destinations, it is also possible to travel from Delhi to Srinagar by road.
 The only problem is, there is no direct connection.
 Moreover, the journey going to be a little long.

-The first leg of the journey will be Delhi to Jammu that is almost 10 hours.
+The first leg of the journey will be from Delhi to Jammu which is almost 10 hours.
 There are many buses leaving from ISBT in Delhi.
 I suggest you take a J&KSRTC bus as they run on time.

 Jammu to Srinagar is a nearly 8 hours journey and the distance between the two destinations is almost 300km.
 Again, take a J&KSRTC bus.
 Most of the buses (all the way from Delhi to Srinagar) are overnight buses.